Three Problems With Squarespace's Schema Markup

 Stick To Your SEO Strategy

-None of these issues is terribly serious, with the possible exception of the second one.
-You'll do better to concentrate on developing your SEO content strategy or do other SEO work rather than tearing your hair out over structured data.
+None of these issues is terribly serious, with the possible exception of the last one.
+You might do better to concentrate on developing your SEO content strategy or do other SEO work rather than tearing your hair out over structured data.
 Still, they are worth keeping in mind.
 The solution for the last two problems, as well as for adding review star snippets and anything else you feel is missing (like separate services) is to add Schema markup yourself.
 I cover that in my article on fixing problems with Schema markup in Squarespace.